This French Onion Dip recipe is easy to make, lightened up a bit, and irresistibly delicious!

 A fresh and lighter version of classic French Onion Dip!

-- 3 medium onions (red, yellow or white, or a combination), peeled and diced
+3 medium yellow or white onions, peeled and diced

 In a large heavy-bottomed stockpot, melt the butter over medium-high heat.
 Add the onions and saute until well browned and caramelized (but not burnt), about 30-40 minutes, stirring every few minutes.
 Add garlic and sauté for 1-2 minutes, until fragrant.
 Remove from heat and transfer the onions to a medium mixing bowl.
 Refrigerate for 15-20 minutes or until the onions reach room temperature.
 (Optional: At this point, set aside 1/4 cup caramelized onions, if you would like to use them as a topping.)

-Serve immediately, topped with the reserved caramelized onions if desired.
+Serve immediately, sprinkled with chopped chives if desired.
 Or cover and refrigerate for up to 3 days.